Patrick Henry (Mississippi politician)

 Patrick Henry (February 12, 1843 – May 18, 1930) was a U.S. representative from Mississippi.

 Biography

-Born near Cynthia, Mississippi, Henry attended the common schools, Mississippi College, Clinton, Mississippi, Madison College, Sharon, Mississippi, and the Nashville (Tennessee) Military College.
+Patrick Henry was born on February 12, 1843, near Cynthia, Mississippi.
+He was the son of Patrick Henry and Bettie (West) Henry, who had moved to Mississippi from Christian County, Kentucky.
+Henry attended the common schools, Mississippi College, Clinton, Mississippi, Madison College, Sharon, Mississippi, and the Nashville (Tennessee) Military College.
 He moved to Brandon, Mississippi, in 1858.
 He enlisted in the Confederate service as a first lieutenant in Company B, Sixth Mississippi Infantry Regiment, in 1861.